This post was last updated on October 7th, 2022 at 11:11 am.

 We need an accounting fund to designate the money that’s to be passed on to the food pantry.
 I’ll call it “Food Pantry Pass-Through” and create it in General-Ledger: Funds: Fund Maintenance.

-Now we’ll create a contribution fund in Contributions: Management: Cont-Maintenance.
-The contribution fund is what will show up on the givers’ contribution statements.
+Now we’ll create a donation fund in Donations: Funds and Donations.
+The donation fund is what will show up on the donors’ donation statements.

 - $120 is debited to the Wonderful National Bank checking account.